Restoration Phase (Well After Cancer Treatment)

 What Options Do I Have to Restore My Urinary and Bladder Control?

-Most men will regain urinary continence and control of their stream over the course of weeks or months after surgery.
+Most men will regain urinary continence and control of their stream over weeks or months after surgery.
 However, those who continue struggling with leakage find it frustrating and bothersome.
 Living with leakage and urinary pads does not have to be an option.
 There are two safe and effective minimally invasive surgical procedures to assist men in improving their urinary abilities.

 The Male Sling

 A male sling is composed of a small piece of mesh that elevates the urethra, offering the sphincter additional support to control the urine stream.
 The surgery is minimally invasive and performed on an outpatient basis.
 The access point is hidden behind the scrotum and there is no obvious outward sign of the implant.
 The sling is most appropriate for men who can start and stop their urinary stream but experience some urinary leakage.
-This is also a good option for men who leak urine during an orgasm known as climacturia.
+This is also a good option for men who leak urine during an orgasm known as climacteric.
 Learn more about the Male Sling

 Of note, if you’ve heard legal advertisements about the recall of defective mesh, this has nothing to do with a male sling.
 The meshes in question were created for females and the meshes used for the male sling remain unaffected in quality and effectiveness.